 The Best by Tina Turner

-Spotify Plays: Over 550 million streams
+Spotify Plays: Over 550 million

 UK Chart Position: Peaked at No. 5 in the UK

-Popular songs from the 90’s
+Popular funeral songs from the 90s

 Angel by Sarah McLachlan

-Spotify Plays: Over 450 million streams
+Spotify Plays: Over 450 million

 UK Chart Position: Did not chart in the UK

-How Do I Live by Leann Rimes
+How Do I Live by LeAnn Rimes

-Spotify Plays: Over 600 million streams
+Spotify Plays: Over 600 million

 UK Chart Position: Peaked at Number 7